JYoung7223/full-stack-flex-training/hw2_justin_young/README.md

 ## Results

+* Finished Website can be found at: https://jyoung7223.github.io/full-stack-flex-training/hw2_justin_young/

-Below are some screenshots of the finished product:
+* Below are some screenshots of the finished product:

 ![](./Assets/Images/index.png)